SilverLuhtoja/costy/README.md

 2. ~~Save Filters for categories~~
 3. ~~Import CSV and show it on table~~
 4. ~~Filter and calculate imported data and show~~
+5. ~~Spendings can be seen on budgetcard by category~~
-5. Everything is updateable from UI
+6. Everything is updateable from UI

 - EXTRA